mhamilt/Audio-Unit-V3-Templates/AudioUnitV3Template/README.md

 With Objective-C++ (i.e. Objective-C and C++ smooshed together) the core DSP needs to be wrapped in a C++ class, hence DSPKernal.
 This class can be called and structure however you please.
 It is hopefully presented in such a way that the inner workings are fairly obvious.

-If you want to get straight to majking some cool noises, the sample manipulation takes place in the `process()` function and has a `MARK` placed next to it so you navigate straight to it in Xcode.
+If you want to get straight to majking some cool noises, the sample manipulation takes place in the `process()` function and has a `MARK` placed next to it so you can navigate straight to it in Xcode.